Samurai Shodown IV

-Samurai Shodown IV: Amakusa's Revenge (Note: Also known as Samurai Spirits: Amakusa's Descent (サムライスピリッツ: 天草降臨, Samurai Supirittsu: Amakusa Kōrin) or TenSamu for short in Japan, and as Paewang Jeonseol: Legend of a Warrior in Korea.) is the fourth in SNK's flagship Samurai Shodown series of fighting games.
+Samurai Shodown IV: Amakusa's Revenge (Note: Also known as Samurai Spirits: Amakusa's Descent (サムライスピリッツ: 天草降臨, Samurai Supirittsu: Amakusa Kōrin) or TenSamu for short in Japan, and as Paewang Jeonseol: Legend of a Warrior in Korea.) is a 1996 fighting game developed and published by SNK for the Neo Geo arcade and home platforms.
+It is the fourth installment of the Samurai Shodown series.
 Chronologically, it is the second and final chapter of a story between Samurai Shodown and Samurai Shodown II, with Samurai Shodown III being the first chapter.
 Samurai Shodown! on the Neo Geo Pocket is a monochrome adaptation of this game, and it was followed by Samurai Shodown!
 2 on the Neo Geo Pocket Color, which is a 2D adaptation of Samurai Shodown 64: Warriors Rage.

 Gameplay

 Gameplay screenshot showcasing a match between Rimururu and Basara Kubikiri.

 The ability to select from "Slash" and "Bust" versions of characters is retained from Samurai Shodown III.

 Among other series changes, aerial blocking was removed entirely.
 One can also no longer charge one's own "pow" gauge.
 The off-screen delivery man was omitted entirely from the game.
 The "CD combo" was added, wherein a player can press the C and D buttons together, triggering a strike that can be followed up by a sequence of button taps.

 SNK also added a "suicide" move, wherein one's character forfeits the round.
 The bonus to this is that the one committing suicide will start the next round with a full "POW" gauge.
 Certain finishes also enable a "fatality" move in the vein of Mortal Kombat.